-The iPad client can be purchased for $9.99 or you can download the free, ad-supported version; there’s no additional disparity in functionality.
+The iPad client can be purchased for $9.99 or you can download the version; there’s no additional disparity in functionality.
 The desktop streamer can be downloaded without charge from the website.
 It’s interesting to note that once you’ve installed the iPad application, you can use it with any computer that’s installed the free streamer application.

 The installation of the desktop application will put a helper in your Mac OS X menu bar or Windows system tray.
 To start using Air Display, open the application on your iPad, turn on the desktop application, and select your iPad from the list of available devices.

 Once up and running, the Air Display application on your functions twofold.
 You can use your iPad as an external display and use your desktop’s mouse and keyboard to manipulate the part of your desktop displayed on your iPad.
 Alternatively, or interchangeably, you can use your iPad to control your desktop’s mouse and keyboard through touch.